gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 ## Managing draw call from compute shaders

 Both the count buffer and the draw parameter buffer are exposed in the shader inside the `game` binding.
 The draw count is exposed in `game.drawCount` and the draw parameters are exposed in `game.objects`.
 Each draw parameter is associated to a game object.
-By [sending a stride]() that is bigger than the `VkDrawIndexedIndirectCommand` structure, it is possible to append extra information to the draw commands.
+By [sending a stride](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L1604) that is bigger than the `VkDrawIndexedIndirectCommand` structure, it is possible to append extra information to the draw commands.

+Adding a draw call to the program is done by increasing the count buffer and appending a new value to the game obejct array.

+Removing an object is done by setting the `VkDrawIndexedIndirectCommand.indexCount` to 0 and flag this particular [draw command as "unused"](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.comp#L140) using the extra data.

 Don't even think about moving the `VkDrawIndexedIndirectCommand` in the array.
 Seriously.
 I spent 5 hours trying to debug only to rewrite the whole thing because I coudn't understand why the draw command were being corrupted.

+### Pointing to right matrix in the vertex shader

+The last important thing to remember is that the vertex shader do not have any clue about how to process that draw commands managed by the compute shader.
+Hopefully for us, the `VkDrawIndexedIndirectCommand` can be self referencing using the `firstInstance` field.

+Basically, setting the `firstInstance` field the current game object index ([example](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.comp#L179)) means that the vertex shader [will be able to fetch](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.vert#L83) the right game object using the `gl_InstanceIndex` value.

+Note that `gl_InstanceIndex` is only available in Vulkan shader.
+For more information, see the accepted answer [here](https://stackoverflow.com/questions/35638512/instanced-glsl-shaders-in-vulkan).

 ## Debugging game logic from shaders